taciano-perez/iimperialism/docs/PICTURES.md

 5. **Skip the first 2 bytes of the array** - they're the header, not image data
 6. **Use memcpy to transfer data directly to screen memory** - it's the fastest method
 7. **The HGR_ROWS lookup table is essential** - HGR memory is not linear
+8. **Keep pixel offsets byte-relative** - pass `x_offset` as 0-6 and fold larger movement into `x_byte`
+9. **Preserve HGR bit 7 on shifted edge bytes** - otherwise existing adjacent graphics can change artifact color
-8. **Avoid over-engineering** - the RAG format with "H F N" flags is already optimized; just copy bytes directly
+10. **Avoid over-engineering** - the RAG format with "H F N" flags is already optimized; use the byte-copy path whenever possible

 ## References